Ultimate Mexico Group Tour

-In the afternoon, relax at your hotel or explore the area before a group dinner at the tranquil Hotel Tulija Express or similar accommodation.
+In the afternoon, relax at your hotel or explore the area.

 Today you will go on a guided tour of the Palenque Ruins.
 This ancient Mayan city is a great example of ancient urban design.
 You will learn about the Mayan culture and life, which indigenous community ruled the mesoamerican region for over centuries and then collapsed for unknown reasons.
 In the afternoon you can explore the jungle or participate in optional excursions.

 Today we will go to Campeche City.
 On the way, we will stop at the enchanting town of Palizada.
 This timeless town is the perfect place to go for a calming stroll.
 Walk past small colorful houses and the meandering Palizada River, which converges in the Terminos Lagoon.
 Enjoy eating a delicious fried fish before we continue the journey to our daily destination.
 Tonight you will stay at the beautiful Hotel Ocean View.

 Estimated travel time: 7hr / 473 km (293 miles)